-While some massage therapists are wonderful, any time a person takes off all or most clothing, there is more at risk for sexual predation, solicitation for sex, molestation or even rape.
+While some massage therapists are wonderful, any time a person takes off all or most clothing, there is more at risk for sexual predation, solicitation for sex, molestation and rape.

-Young women – 15 to 30 years of age – are probably at the highest risk.
+Young women – 12 to 35 or 40 years of age – are at the highest risk.
 However, it occurs with anyone, today.
 In fact, a person can be “recruited” into cults using sophisticated brainwashing techniques that can be done during a massage, believe it or not.

-It can also occur if one receives a massage from a woman.
+It can also occur if a woman receives a massage from another woman.
 In one case I know of, a female massage therapist had a male ‘friend’ who hid in a closet and, once a client undressed, the two raped the client and then forced her to keep silent about what happened.

 If you wish to have a professional massage, bring a friend along.
 The person can read a book or text their friends during the session.
 Do not tell the massage therapist you will do this ahead of time.

 Giving a family or couples massage.
-I recommend the following precautions:
+We recommend the following precautions: